darrachequesne/synceddb/README.md

 Success must be indicated by an HTTP 2xx response.
 Any other response status means the change was not properly synced.
 You can customize the error handling behavior with the [`onpusherror`](#onpusherror) method.

+Please see the Express server [there](https://github.com/darrachequesne/synceddb-todo-example/blob/main/express-server/index.js) for reference.

 # Alternatives

 Here are some alternatives that you might find interesting: